 5. Tick "USB flash drive" and hit "Next".

-6. Choose your prepared USB flash drive from “Removable drives” and then, hit “Next”.
+6. Choose your prepared USB flash drive from the list of "Removable drives" and then click "Next".

-1. Shut down the machine and install SSD on the computer.
+1. Shut down the machine and install a Solid-State Drive (SSD) on the computer.

 2. Then, plug the prepared USB flash drive to the PC.

-3. To boot the computer, press and hold the BIOS key right away (F2, Del, F10, or F12, depending on the manufacture) until the BIOS screen is displayed.
+3. To boot your computer, press and hold the BIOS key (usually F2, Del, F12, or a specific key depending on the manufacturer) as soon as the computer is turned on, and hold it until the BIOS screen appears.

-5. Save the settings and quit BIOS.
-Then, your PC will boot from the installation USB.
+5. Save the settings and exit BIOS mode.
+Your PC will then boot from the installation USB drive.

-1. When the computer boot again, you will enter Windows Setup.
-There, you’ll select language, time and currency format, and keyboard or input method.
-After it’s done, click on “Next” to proceed.
+1. When the computer boots again, you'll enter Windows Setup.
+There, select language, time and currency format, and keyboard or input method.
+Click Next to continue.

 2. Click on "Install Now".